 Taking care of yourself at home after surgery

 Your recovery time will depend on the type of surgery you had, your general health, and your support at home.
-If you don’t have support from family, friends or neighbours, ask a social worker if it’s possible to get help at home.
+If you don’t have support from family, friends or neighbours, ask your nurse or the hospital social worker if it’s possible to get help at home.

-RestTake things easy and do only what is comfortable.
+Rest upWhen you get home from hospital, take things easy and do only what is comfortable.
 You may like to try meditation or some relaxation techniques to reduce anxiety or tension.

 View the Cancer Council NSW editorial policy.